hazelcast/hazelcast-reference-manual/src/DataPartitioning.md

 Hazelcast distributes the partitions equally among the members of the cluster.
 Hazelcast creates the backups of partitions and distributes them among the members for redundancy.

 With Hazelcast 3.6, lite members are introduced.
 Lite members are a new type of members that do not own any partition.
-Lite members intended for use in computationally-heavy task executions and listener registrations.
-Although they do not own any partitions, they can access to the partitions that are owned by the other members in the cluster.
+Lite members are intended for use in computationally-heavy task executions and listener registrations.
+Although they do not own any partitions, they can access partitions that are owned by other members in the cluster.

 <br></br>
 ***RELATED INFORMATION***